Theory of mind: Language

 There is evidence that the development of theory of mind is closely intertwined with language development in humans.
 One meta-analysis showed a moderate to strong correlation (r = 0.43) between performance on theory of mind and language tasks.
 Both language and theory of mind begin to develop around the same time in children (between ages two and five), but many other abilities develop during this same time period as well, and they do not produce such high correlations with one another nor with theory of mind.

 Pragmatic theories of communication assume that infants must possess an understanding of beliefs and mental states of others to infer the communicative content that proficient language users intend to convey.
 Since spoken phrases can have different meanings depending on context, theory of mind can play a crucial role in understanding the intentions of others and inferring the meaning of words.
-Some empirical results suggest that even 13-month-old infants have an early capacity for communicative mind-reading that enables them to infer what relevant information is transferred between communicative partners, which implies that human language relies at least partially on theory of mind skills.
+Empirical results suggest that even 13-month-old infants possess an early capacity for communicative mentalization, enabling them to infer what relevant information is exchanged between communicative partners and to produce gestures that are sufficiently informative for others.
+These findings imply that human language relies, at least in part, on theory-of-mind skills.

 Carol A. Miller posed further possible explanations for this relationship.
 Perhaps the extent of verbal communication and conversation involving children in a family could explain theory of mind development.
 Such language exposure could help introduce a child to the different mental states and perspectives of others.
 Empirical findings indicate that participation in family discussion predicts scores on theory of mind tasks, and that deaf children who have hearing parents and may not be able to communicate with their parents much during early years of development tend to score lower on theory of mind tasks.